-\paragraph{Our contributions.} In this work, we provide {an analysis} for the learnability of parameterized algorithms involving both parameters and hyperparameters, {in the data-driven setting, which captures model hyperparameter tuning in deep networks with piecewise polynomial dual functions}. {A key ingredient of our approach is to show that the dual utility function $u^*_{\boldsymbol{x}}(\alpha)$, measuring the performance of the deep network on a fixed dataset $\boldsymbol{x}$ and when the parameters are trained to optimality using hyperparameter $\alpha$, admits a specific piecewise structure}.
-This piecewise structure is shown to hold whenever the {\it \paramdependent} \,$f_{\boldsymbol{x}}(\alpha, \boldsymbol{w})$ as the parameters $\boldsymbol{w}$ and hyperparameter $\alpha$ are simultaneously varied for a fixed instance $\boldsymbol{x}$ satisfies a piecewise polynomial structure.
-Concretely, \begin{itemize} [leftmargin=*,topsep=0pt,partopsep=1ex,parsep=1ex] \item We introduce general tools of independent interest, which connect the number of discontinuities and local maxima of a piecewise continuous function with its learning-theoretic complexity (Lemma \ref{lm:local-extrema-to-oscillation}, Lemma \ref{lm:local-extrema-to-pdim}).
+\textbf{Our contributions.} In this work, we provide {an analysis} for the learnability of parameterized algorithms involving both parameters and hyperparameters, when the learner has access to problem instances drawn from a fixed, unknown distribution.
+Our analysis captures model hyperparameter tuning in deep networks with a piecewise polynomial \paramdependent.
+Concretely, \begin{itemize} \item We introduce general tools which connect the number of discontinuities and local maxima of a piecewise continuous function with its learning-theoretic complexity (Section \ref{sec:oscillation-results}).

-\item We demonstrate that when the \paramdependent \,$f_{\boldsymbol{x}}(\alpha, \boldsymbol{w })$ computed by a deep network $f$ on a fixed dataset $\boldsymbol{x}$ is \textit{piecewise constant} in the space $\cA \times \cW$ of the hyperparameter $\alpha$ and parameters $\boldsymbol{w}$, the function $u^*_{\boldsymbol{x}}$ is also piecewise constant.
+\item We show that when the \paramdependent \,$f_{\boldsymbol{x}}(\alpha, \boldsymbol{w })$ computed by a deep network $f$ on a fixed dataset $\boldsymbol{x}$ is \textit{piecewise constant}, the function $u^*_{\boldsymbol{x}}$ is also piecewise constant.
 This structure occurs in classification tasks with a 0-1 loss objective.
-Using our proposed tools, we then establish an upper-bound for the pseudo-dimension of $\cU$, which automatically translates to learning guarantees for $\cU$ (Theorem \ref{thm:learning-guarantee-piecewise-constant}).
+We then establish an upper-bound for the pseudo-dimension of $\cU$, which translates to learning guarantees for $\cU$ (Theorem \ref{thm:learning-guarantee-piecewise-constant}).